Spanish (SPAN)

 Prerequisite(s): SPAN 3030, SPAN 3040, or departmental permission.
 Not open to non-degree graduate students.

-Spanish 3180, Introduction to Spanish Literature II, aims to familiarize students with the most important writers and literary movements from the 18th to the 21st centuries, giving an overview of the history, society and culture of these times.
+Spanish 3180, Introduction to Spanish Literature, aims to familiarize students with the most important writers and literary movements from the 18th to the 21st centuries, giving an overview of the history, society and culture of these times.
 This course will also focus on the continued development of students' listening, speaking, reading, and essay skills.
 In pursuit of these goals, students will have the opportunity to read not only the specific texts but critical and introductory articles that will help them situate themselves within this particular historical and literary context.
 Students will also have to write essays, take tests, and develop their critical skills.

-Prerequisite(s): SPAN 3030, SPAN 3040, or departmental permission.
+Prerequisite(s): SPAN 3010 or SPAN 3030 and SPAN 3060 or departmental permission.

 SPAN 3410 SPANISH CIVILIZATION (3 credits)